ronaldconn/onlysubs/README.md

 # Introduction

-The OnlySubarus app is an app built using the MVC Architecture.
+The OnlySubarus app is an app built using MVC Architecture.
+It has user authentication and security walls for passwords and db access.

 The app searches all junkyards within the immediate area (50 miles of user location) for 90's subarus.
 There app is not bulky and there are no ads.
 This allows the user to find the car they wish to pull parts from.